zencart/documentation/content/user/Localization/canada_taxes.md

 - Description: 6.0% GST
 - Priority: 1

-/*HINT: Insert your GST# as part of DESCRIPTION and it will show up on invoice !!!
+HINT: Insert your GST# as part of DESCRIPTION and it will show up on invoice !!!
-/*HINT: Leave PRIORITY at "1" for a non-cumulative tax (i.e. Ontario)
+HINT: Leave PRIORITY at "1" for a non-cumulative tax (i.e. Ontario)
-- Tax Class Title: GST/PST/HST Class /* HINT: Yes, this is the same one you just used
+- Tax Class Title: GST/PST/HST Class // HINT: Yes, this is the same one you just used
 - Zone: Ontario PST Zone
 - Tax Rate (%): 8.0000
 - Description: 8.0% PST (Ontario)
 - Priority: 1

-/*HINT: Leave PRIORITY at "1" for a non-cumulative tax (i.e. Ontario)
+HINT: Leave PRIORITY at "1" for a non-cumulative tax (i.e. Ontario)
 but change to "2" for cumulative tax (i.e. You are a Quebec store)

-- Tax Class Title: GST/PST/HST Class /* HINT: Yes, this is the same one you just used
+- Tax Class Title: GST/PST/HST Class // HINT: Yes, this is the same one you just used
 - Zone: HST Zone
 - Tax Rate (%): 14.0000
 - Description: 14% HST